 Let me know your thoughts on all these covers?
 Which one is your favorite?
 Have you read either of these books?
 I really loved that I featured two books by Muslim authors about Muslim teens.
 It’s not that it’s a “huge” deal like I did anyone a favor, but I just like that I was able to share the two because of a common aspect of the covers.

-Here’s the second edition of First Watch!
+Here’s the second edition of Weekly TV Roundup!
 I originally watched the second episode the same night as the premiere.
 Due to my rambling and such, I broke it into two parts!

 Plots For The Week: